- (812) 855-5339

 - E201: Myths, Dreams, and Fantasies: Korean Literature from Early Times to the Present

-- E300: Revolutions, Rebellions, and Resistance in Modern Korean Literature
+- E300: Divided Loyalties: Modern Korean Literature in Translation

 Awards and Fellowships

 - New Frontiers Creativity and Scholarship, Indiana University, 2019-2020